MissiaL/hikvision-client/README.rst

         "deviceName": "HIKVISION"
     }

-You can get responseras text:
+You can get response as text:

 .. code:: python